 If you have a Monmouth County public gardening project on which you would like consulting, contact us.
 Examples are garden planning, and educational outreach and advice.
 Call Diane Larson at 732-431-7260, ext.
 7262.

-Got a speaking slot to fill for your organization's meeting?
-We've got a speaker for you!
-We can provide a knowledgeable speaker about any gardening topic - from growing roses to generating compost, Japanese beetles to Jersey woodchucks… Give us a call.
+Are you looking for someone to speak at your next meeting or event?
+We’ve got a speaker for you!
+We can provide a knowledgeable speaker about any gardening topic – from growing roses to generating compost, Japanese beetles to Jersey woodchucks… Give us a call.
 We are here to serve the Monmouth County gardening community.

 We are continually adding talks to our catalog and entertain requests for new talks.
-A partial list follows: See our brochure (PDF) for a list of topics.
+Please see our Brochure (PDF) for the complete list of presentations we offer on a wide variety of horticultural topics.
 For more information contact the Rutgers Master Gardeners of Monmouth County, 732-303-7614.

 Horticultural enrichment is a process utilizing plants and horticultural activities to improve the social, educational, psychological and physical of persons, thus improving their body, mind and spirits.